-- The DPO will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
-Documented decisions are stored on the school's computer system. - Where the ICO must be notified, the DPO will do this via the 'report a breach' page of the ICO website within 72 hours.
-As required, the DPO will set out: - o A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned - The categories and approximate number of personal data records concerned - The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned
+- The Headteacher will document the decision (either way), in case it is challenged at a later date by the ICO or an individual affected by the breach.
+Documented decisions are stored in the Breach-Log document in electronic format. - Where the ICO must be notified, the DPO or Headteacher will do this via the 'report a breach' page of the ICO website.
+As required, the report will set out: - o A description of the nature of the personal data breach including, where possible: - The categories and approximate number of individuals concerned

-- If all the above details are not yet known, the DPO will report as much as they can within 72 hours.
-The report will explain that there is a delay, the reasons why and when the DPO expects to have further information.
-The DPO will submit the remaining information as soon as possible - The DPO will also assess the risk to individuals, again based on the severity and likelihood of potential or actual impact.
-If the risk is high, the DPO will promptly inform, in writing, all individuals whose personal data has been breached.
-This notification will set out: - The name and contact details of the DPO - A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned - The DPO will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks or credit card companies - The DPO will document each breach, irrespective of whether it is reported to the ICO.
-For each breach, this record will include the: - Facts and cause - Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)
+- The categories and approximate number of personal data records concerned - o The name and contact details of the DPO - o A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be taken, to deal with the breach and mitigate any possible adverse effects on the individual(s) concerned - If all the above details are not yet known, the School will report as much as they can within 72 hours.
+The report will explain that there is a delay, the reasons why, and when the they expect to have further information.
+The Headteacher or DPO will submit the remaining information as soon as possible - The School will also assess the risk to individuals, again based on the severity and likelihood of potential or actual impact.
+If the risk is high, the School will promptly inform, in writing, all individuals whose personal data has been breached.
+This notification will set out: - The name and contact details of the DPO - o A description of the likely consequences of the personal data breach - A description of the measures that have been, or will be, taken to deal with the data breach and mitigate any possible adverse effects on the individual(s) concerned - The School will notify any relevant third parties who can help mitigate the loss to individuals for example, the police, insurers, banks or credit card companies - The School will document each breach, irrespective of whether it is reported to the ICO.
+For each breach, this record will include the: - o Facts and cause - o Effects - Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals)

-Records of all breaches will be stored on the school's computer system.
+Records of all breaches will be stored are in the Breach-Log document in electronic format.

-The DPO and headteacher will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible
+• The DPO and headteacher will review what happened and how it can be stopped from happening again.
+This will happen as soon as reasonably possible

-Actions to minimise the impact of data breaches
+Actions to Minimise the Impact of Data Breaches

-We will take the actions set out below to mitigate the impact of different types of data breach, focusing especially on breaches involving particularly risky or sensitive information.
+An example of the actions we will take to mitigate the impact of a data breach are set out below, focusing especially on a breach involving particularly risky or sensitive information.
 We will review the effectiveness of these actions and amend them as necessary after any data breach.